Simplified but it will do.

 Growing up, there were things I wanted to say.
 I still remember wanting to speak to my Ninong in the US via long distance over the phone Christmas Day while the rest of us were in the house my mother and her sisters built in Sampaloc.

-I just wanted to say "Mano po, Ninong" over the phone and "say Merry Christmas" to somehow bridge the gap of not seeing him for more than a decade after a decade.
+I just wanted to say "Mano po, Ninong" over the phone and "say Merry Christmas" to somehow bridge the gap of not seeing him for more than a decade after he and his family migrated to California.
+My dad would have followed suit with us in tow if it weren’t for my Lola who requested that he does not separate my mother from her.
+Our lives would have been different.

 "E wala namang kwenta ang sasabihin niyan!" came a dismissive pre-emptive judgment from the one holding the phone.